mozilla/www.ccadb.org/cas/updates.md

     * Click on the 'Help' button in the 'Add Policy Documents' page for instructions
     * Update existing policy document information, or add new policy documents via the 'Add Policy Document' button
     * Click on the checkmark to save each set of changes before clicking on the 'Go Back' button to return to the Case
-11. Click on 'Edit Test Websites' button to update test website URLs  if any of the root certificates covered by these audit statements can validate TLS/SSL certificates.
+11. Click on 'Edit Test Websites' button (which may be in the button overflow -- upside down triangle) to update test website URLs  if any of the root certificates covered by these audit statements can validate TLS/SSL certificates.
-12. Click on the 'Test Websites Validation' button if any of the root certificates covered by these audit statements can validate TLS/SSL certificates.
+12. Click on the 'Test Websites Validation' button (which may be in the button overflow -- upside down triangle) if any of the root certificates covered by these audit statements can validate TLS/SSL certificates.
      * Resolve all failures, then click on 'Re-run Validaton'
 13. Confirm that the information in the 'Recognized CAA Domains' and 'Problem Reporting Mechanism' fields is current and of the correct format.